sdiehl/wiwinwlh/tutorial.md

 **Reusable Code / Building Blocks**

-Libraries exist as stable, community supported, building blocks for building higher level functionality on top of an edifice which is common and stable.
-The author(s) of the library have written the library as a means of packaging up their understanding of a problem domain so that others can build on their understanding and expertise.
+In the first philosophy, libraries exist as stable, community-supported building blocks for constructing higher level functionality on top of an edifice that is common and stable.
+In development communities where this method is the dominant philosophy, the author(s) of libraries have written them as a means of packaging up their understanding of a problem domain so that others can build on their understanding and expertise.

 **A Staging Area / Request for Comments**